kmehltretter82/frama-c-linux/INSTALL.md

     `conf-` package, the solution will likely involve Homebrew and/or setting environment variables, not opam.

-4. Install the new Frama-C graphical interface (Ivette).
+4. Install the Frama-C graphical interface.

-   **The traditional GTK-based Frama-C GUI no longer works on macOS!**

-   You need to use Ivette, the new Frama-C graphical interface.
    Instructions on installing and running it are presented by opam when the `frama-c` package is installed.
-Follow them to get Ivette running.
+Follow them to get it running.

-## Installing Ivette via the online packages
+## Installing the GUI via the online packages

-**Warning:** if you already have an `ivette` script along with `frama-c`, that script is used for bootstrapping the installation of Ivette from source through your internet connection.
+**Warning:** if you already have a `frama-c-gui` script along with `frama-c`, that script is used for bootstrapping the installation of the GUI from source through your internet connection.
 The instructions provided here are intended to _replace_ the installation procedure from source.
-Hence, it is highly recommended for you to remove the bootstrapping `ivette` script if you want to use the binary distribution of Ivette.
+Hence, it is highly recommended for you to remove the bootstrapping `frama-c-gui` script if you want to use the binary distribution of the GUI.

 Only stable distributions are available online for now.
-Download the Ivette distribution that corresponds to your version of Frama-C, following the appropriate link from this page: https://frama-c.com/html/framac-versions.html
+Download the GUI distribution that corresponds to your version of Frama-C, following the appropriate link from this page: https://frama-c.com/html/framac-versions.html

-### Installing Ivette via the online packages on Linux
+### Installing the GUI via the online packages on Linux

 Requirement: libfuse2 must be installed.